MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

 ### Parameterized Queries

 Suppose we want parameterized query that could take other queries as arguments.
-Using `Given`, we could build a function that returns `employee` records with `salary` over a given amount.
+Using `Given`, we could build a query that returns `employee` records with `salary` over a given amount.

     EmployeesOver(X) =
         Given(:AMT => X,